-The BCC also offers Community Therapists who provide free, confidential mental health services at several locations around campus.
-The Community Therapists are available on a drop-in basis within your community without having to go through the BCC or making an appointment.
+The BCC also offers community therapists who provide free, confidential mental health services at several locations around campus.
+Therapists are available on a drop-in basis within your community without having to go through the BCC or making an appointment.
 They provide informal and short-term visits to address your concerns.

-Brandeis Health Center is a resource for the campus community providing medical assessment, diagnosis, treatment, and consultation as well as preventive and wellness health promotion.
-The Brandeis Health Center is staffed with licensed board certified providers (MD's and Nurse Practitioners) committed to meeting health care needs.
+Brandeis Health Center is a resource for the campus community providing medical assessment, diagnosis, treatment and consultation, as well as preventive and wellness health promotion.
+The Brandeis Health Center is staffed with licensed board certified providers (MD and nurse practitioners) committed to meeting health care needs.
 All services are respectful, inclusive, accessible and confidential.
-The Health Center provides confidential, non-judgmental services for diagnostic testing for STI's, emergency contraception (plan B), pregnancy testing, and referral for other support services related to sexual assault, violence, and non-consensual contact.
+The Health Center provides confidential, non-judgmental services for diagnostic testing for sexually transmitted infections (STI), emergency contraception (plan B), pregnancy testing and referral for other support services related to sexual assault, violence and non-consensual contact.

-University Ombuds is a confidential, independent, impartial and informal resource for all members of the Brandeis Community including undergraduates and graduate students, faculty, staff, and alumni.
+University Ombuds is a confidential, independent, impartial and informal resource for all members of the Brandeis community, including undergraduates and graduate students, faculty, staff and alumni.
 The Ombuds support individuals by providing a safe space to talk confidentially about difficult situations.
-The Ombuds meets personally with individuals to actively listen to concerns and discuss options and resources for conflict resolution.
-The Ombuds can help individuals evaluate options to address concerns, help identify others who can help, explain University policies and procedures, facilitate communication between people, discuss ways to resolve problems informally, and explain options for taking action.
+They meet personally with individuals to actively listen to concerns and discuss options and resources for conflict resolution.
+The Ombuds can help individuals evaluate options to address concerns, help identify others who can help, explain university policies and procedures, facilitate communication between people, discuss ways to resolve problems informally and explain options for taking action.

 - Anonymous and confidential peer hotline for Brandeis undergraduate students